As a not-for-profit, registered charity, Appris is governed by a membership of employers, whereby a nominal subscription fee is required.

-For employers recruiting apprentices, the following fees apply for each year they remain in learning:
+For those recruiting apprentices, the following fees apply:

 Short Course Discounts